kroosec/curated-compilers/README.md

 - Which I found to be of good quality (Concise explanations, challenging problem sets, new ideas etc,.)

-Where applicable, I add links to coding solutions/projects that I've written for that resource.
+Where applicable, I provided links to coding solutions/projects that I've written for that entry.

 Propositions are welcome, but it may take me some time to add them if ever, due to the reasons cited above.